UmarMaishanu/Audits/README.md

 ## 👤 About

-I am an independent smart contract security researcher focused on identifying vulnerabilities in decentralised finance (DeFi) protocols through competitive auditing.
-My work spans lending protocols, oracle systems, and transaction validation logic — with a focus on real-world financial impact.
+I am an independent smart contract security researcher.
+I find vulnerabilities in DeFi protocols through competitive auditing on Sherlock and Code4rena.
+My focus is on understanding how value moves through a protocol and identifying where unchecked assumptions create real financial risk.

+I work primarily with Solidity, Move, and Rust — adapting to whatever language and chain a contest requires.

 **Active Audit Profiles:**